You must be registered in the City of Darlington to be eligible to vote in any election in the City.

 Voter Photo ID

-To learn more about the Wisconsin Voter Photo ID Law, including information on obtaining a free state ID, and acceptable forms of ID, please visit the Bring it to the Ballot website.
+To learn more about the Wisconsin Voter Photo ID Law, including information on obtaining a free state ID, and acceptable forms of identification, please visit the Bring it to the Ballot website.

 At the Polls

 On Election Day, voters must show proof of identification at the polling locations before voting.